-Galad must have felt it as well because he said.
-"What have you done, Sameel?"
+Galad must have felt it as well because he said, "What have you done, Sameel?"

-"I'm cleansing this city and returning it to the lord of this land."
 "You let these beasts in?"
 Galad raised his sword.

 Alys's stomach clenched, and she reached out to the stones in her bracelet.
 If Sameel attacked with his twisted magic, Galad would have little defense.
 He could attune the blue lapis lazuli, which enhanced his natural fighting ability, but he was otherwise defenseless against any magic.
 Though he came from a long line of descendants who had extensive experience with the Anarwyn, he was not as receptive as Alys and controlled no stones of power.